Roots and Radishes

 • Citrus fruits - Feel free to substitute or add any citrus fruits you love!
 Navel oranges, mandarins, and clementines would be other delicious options.
 If you're aiming to make the dish beautiful, I recommend including a variety of sizes and colors.

-• Hearty - This citrus mint salad is a great as a side dish or lighter snack, but you could also make it a main meal by adding quinoa, arugula and/or radicchio, and chickpeas.
+• Hearty - This citrus mint salad is a great as a side dish or lighter snack, but you could also make it a main meal by adding greens or grains.
+Quinoa, farro, arugula and/or radicchio would be delightful!

 • Honey - A drizzle of honey also tastes so delicious and adds a little more sweetness.